orbitalquark/textadept/doc/12_Compiling.md

 After using `jhbuild`, GTK is in `~/gtk` so make a symlink from `~/gtk/inst` to `src/gtkosx` in Textadept.
 Then run `make OSX=1` to build `../textadept.osx`.
-At this point it is recommended to build a new `textadept.app` from an existing one.
+At this point it is recommended to build a new `Textadept.app` from an existing one.
 Download the most recent app and replace `Contents/MacOS/textadept.osx`, all `.dylib` files in `Contents/Resources/lib`, and all `.so` files in `Contents/Resources/lib/gtk-2.0/<version>/{engines,immodules,loaders}` with your